asksven/locating-ssh-hackers/README.md

 # ssh login-attempt monitoring

-This repo is based on this create article called (Geolocating SSH Hackers In Real-Time)[https://medium.com/schkn/geolocating-ssh-hackers-in-real-time-108cbc3b5665], and goes in a little more details in setting-up the environment.
+This repo is based on this create article called [Geolocating SSH Hackers In Real-Time](https://medium.com/schkn/geolocating-ssh-hackers-in-real-time-108cbc3b5665), and goes in a little more details in setting-up the environment.
 I will be using kubernetes to run the following pieces:
 - infludb: the time series database
 - grafana: for visualizing the login attempts on a map